stwa/google_addressbook/README.md

 *Do not forget to create the database table using the SQL from SQL/*

+## Command Line
+It is possible to sync the addressbooks via command line.
+To do this, you just have to run the script "sync-cli.sh".
+This syncs the addressbooks of all users who have enabled google addressbook plugin in their settings.

+You can also use crontab to sync the addressbooks periodically.
+Just specify an entry like:
+0 */4 * * * /path/to/roundcube/plugins/google_addressbook/sync-cli.sh
+(Every 4 hours in this example)

 ## Todo
 * Login autosync too slow while waiting for contacts to load
 * Add possibility to revoke tokens